Generative AI and Sales Productivity: Field Experiments in Online Retail: Heterogeneous Treatment Effects

 \section{Heterogeneous Treatment Effects}

-To further shed light on the mechanism behind our results, we examine heterogeneity in treatment effects across sellers, buyers, and products.
-If GenAI primarily reduces frictions on both the demand and supply sides, one would expect relatively larger gains among participants with lower baseline capabilities—namely, smaller and newer sellers, less experienced buyers with limited platform engagement, and products in the long tail of sales or in less concentrated categories.
-We classify each dimension into “high” and “low” groups based on pre-experiment characteristics that capture scale, experience, or market position.
-For sellers, the classification is based on size and tenure on the platform.
-For buyers, we use measures of online shopping experience and purchasing intensity.
+A central question in online retail is which platform participants benefit most from GenAI-driven improvements.
+To address this, we examine heterogeneity in treatment effects across buyers, sellers, and products.
+If GenAI primarily reduces frictions on both the demand and supply sides, one would expect relatively larger gains among participants with lower baseline capabilities—namely, less experienced buyers with limited platform engagement, smaller and newer sellers, and products in the long tail of the sales distribution or in less concentrated categories.\\

+For each dimension, we classify observations into “high” and “low” groups based on pre-experiment characteristics that capture experience, scale, or market position.
+For buyers, we use measures of prior online shopping experience and purchasing intensity.
+For sellers, we classify firms based on size and tenure on the platform.
 For products, we rely on indicators of category concentration, sales volume, and relative price.
-These groupings allow us to assess whether GenAI adoption disproportionately benefits smaller or newer sellers, less sophisticated buyers, and products in the long tail or in less concentrated categories, thereby revealing how the technology shapes outcomes across different segments of the marketplace.
-Note that, depending on the context and data availability, some heterogeneity analyses cannot be implemented for certain workflows.
-We find consistent results across seller and buyer characteristics: disadvantaged groups, such as small sellers and inexperienced buyers, experience greater gains from GenAI-powered workflows.
-In contrast, the effects across product groups are more context-dependent.
+These groupings allow us to assess whether GenAI adoption disproportionately benefits less sophisticated buyers, smaller or newer sellers, and products in the long tail, thereby shedding light on how GenAI reshapes outcomes across segments of the marketplace.\\

+We find consistent evidence of heterogeneity on the demand side: buyers with lower prior spending and less platform experience benefit more from GenAI-powered workflows.
+On the supply side, the estimated effects point to larger gains for smaller and newer sellers, although these estimates are less precise.
+Finally, heterogeneity across product groups is more context-dependent.
+We note that, due to data limitations and workflow-specific features, for some workflows we could not conduct all heterogeneity analyses.